joshdabosh/writeups/2021-AngstromCTF/README.md

 # ångstromCTF 2021

-This past weekend I had the privilege of helping organize (ångstromCTF 2021](https://2021.angstromctf.com/)!
+This past weekend I had the privilege of helping organize [ångstromCTF 2021](https://2021.angstromctf.com)!

 These are the solutions to my challenges.